|

 Our progress in physics is

-retarded by the want of proper experiments and phenomena, which are often
+retarded by the want of proper experiments and phenomena, overlooked even

 inquiry.